Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -Path
-Specifies the path of the recovery plan file.
+Specifies the path to the recovery plan definition json file.
+A recovery plan definition json can be used to create the recovery plan.

 ```yaml
 Type: String